ellennickles/programming-for-artists-s22/README.md

 - Before class, read and/or watch the assigned tutorials about fundamental coding concepts and creative programming techniques to practice together and ask about when we meet in class.

 ### Midsemester Exercise
-The midsemester exercise is an opportunity to apply programming concepts from the first half of the course to create a self-defined project to share in class and practice using the vocabularly that you'rve acquired for describing technical work.
+The midsemester exercise is an opportunity to apply programming concepts from the first half of the course to create a self-defined project to share in class and practice using the vocabularly that you've acquired for describing technical work.

 ### Final Project
 The course culminates with the completion of a final project to be shared in class.
 You are expected to push your abilities to produce something that builds off or is inspired by the concepts covered during the semester.
 As part of the final project, you are expected to present a project proposal, create a working prototype to share for peer feedback, and present a completed final project to our class.